MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 | **401** | The app responds with an invalid token.|
 | **404** | The meeting has either expired or participants are not available.|

-## Send notification signal API
+## Send an in-meeting notification

-All users in a meeting receive the notifications sent through the `NotificationSignal` API. `NotificationSignal` API triggers an in-meeting dialog box and enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
-You can send an in-meeting dialog box based on user action.
-The API is available through Bot Services.
+All users in a meeting receive the notifications sent through in-meeting notification payload.
+In-meeting notification payload triggers an in-meeting notification and enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
+You can send an in-meeting notification based on user action.
+The payload is available through Bot Services.

 > [!NOTE]
-> * When an in-meeting dialog box is invoked, the content is presented as a chat message.
+> * When an in-meeting notification is invoked, the content is presented as a chat message.
 > * Currently, sending targeted notifications and support for webapp are not supported.
 > * You must invoke the [submitTask()](../task-modules-and-cards/task-modules/task-modules-bots.md#submit-the-result-of-a-task-module) function to dismiss automatically after a user takes an action in the web view.
 This is a requirement for app submission.
 For more information, see [Teams SDK task module](/javascript/api/@microsoft/teams-js/microsoftteams.tasks?view=msteams-client-js-latest#submittask-string---object--string---string---&preserve-view=true).
 > * If you want your app to support anonymous users, initial invoke request payload must rely on `from.id` request metadata in `from` object, not `from.aadObjectId` request metadata. `from.id` is the user ID and `from.aadObjectId` is the Microsoft Azure Active Directory (Azure AD) ID of the user.
 For more information, see [using task modules in tabs](../task-modules-and-cards/task-modules/task-modules-tabs.md) and [create and send the task module](../messaging-extensions/how-to/action-commands/create-task-module.md?tabs=dotnet#the-initial-invoke-request).